Course Exemption By Examination

 - Pay the exemption exam fee at the Cashier’s Window.
 The cashier will stamp the form "PAID."

-- The student will take the Exemption Exam Form to the School Dean responsible for arranging the administration of the exam.
+- The student will take the Exemption Exam Form to the Division Dean responsible for arranging the administration of the exam.
 This process should happen during the Drop/Add period.

 The Registrar will, forward a copy of the completed exemption form to the student and to the Academic Dean of the student’s program, and update the student’s transcript.
 The application for course exemption clearly states the amount of credit to be given.